vyraun/irl/README.md

-# hlfd
+# IRL
-hierarchical learning from demonstrations nc
+IRL on images